 Did you know?
 This was the very first railway station in West Malaysia!

-Port Weld bridge connects the mainland and Kampung Seberang and overlooks the fishing village below.
+Port Weld bridge connects the mainland and Kampung Seberang and overlooks the fishing village below on both sides.

 This is where you can board a boat tour around the island or head out and see the sea eagles!